szczyglis-dev/py-gpt/README.md

 ## Custom commands

-With the `Custom commands` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
-You can define an unlimited number of custom commands and instruct model on when and how to execute them.
-Configuration is straightforward, and **PyGPT** includes a simple tutorial command for testing and learning how it works:
+The Custom commands plugin turns your own shell commands, scripts and applications into model-callable tools.
+Each command can define its arguments, usage instruction and execution rules; a tutorial command is included as an example:

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#custom-commands

 ## Experts (inline)

-The plugin makes enabled Expert presets available in supported chat modes through the regular `expert_call` tool.
+The Experts (inline) plugin makes enabled Expert presets available in supported chat modes through the regular `expert_call` tool.
 When the current model delegates a task, the selected Expert is executed as a regular agent by the same **Agents v2 runtime** used by **Chat with Agents**, and its final response is returned directly as the tool result.

 Use **Experts** mode to define, configure, enable, or disable Expert presets.
 Once an Expert is enabled, you can simply ask for it by name in the conversation, for example: `Ask the Python programmer expert to review this code.` The model can then call `expert_call` automatically.